 One of the tallest fountains in the world, the Jet d'Eau is a Geneva attraction that cannot be missed.
 Projecting 460 feet (140m) into the air at a speed of 124 miles per hour (200km/h) and pumping 132 gallons (500 litres) of water... see full details

 International Red Cross and Red Crescent Museum

-One of the most creative and thought provoking museums in Europe, the International Red Cross and Red Crescent Museum brings together sculpture, installation, photography and film to highlight the importance of human rights, the history of conflict in the 20th century and the humanitarian... see full details
+One of the most creative and thought-provoking museums in Europe, the International Red Cross and Red Crescent Museum brings together sculpture, installation, photography and film to highlight the importance of human rights, the history of conflict in the 20th century and the humanitarian work... see full details

 Public parks cover over one quarter of Geneva providing the populace with a quiet haven of rolling lawns and tree lined walkways.
 Dotted with many curious sculptures and attractions, there are a few parks worthwhile visiting.
 Bastion Park houses the 328-foot (100m) Reformation Wall,... see full details

 Featuring a comprehensive collection of 7,000 artworks and artefacts from civilisations around the world, the Barbier-Mueller Museum in Geneva is the outcome of the tireless accumulations of Josef Mueller, whose collection began in 1907 and is continued to this day by his heirs.
 Founded... see full details

 The Alps contain some of Switzerland's most dramatic landscapes, in a country already well endowed with spectacular scenery and fabulous alpine vistas.
 Situated at the heart of the Alps, Switzerland shares the mountain range with France, Italy and Austria and provides winter and summer... see full details